vseryakov/backendjs/README.md

         npm install backendjs
         sudo bkjs init-service

-After that the backend will be started by the systen on the next reboot or force the start by `sudo service bkjs start`
+After that the backend will be started by the systen on the next reboot or force the start by `sudo service backendjs start`

 ## AWS Beanstalk deployment